docpad-archive/documentation/community/contribute.html.md

 Before you submit your changes you'll want to make sure your changes still work with our test suite.
 You can do this by:

 1. Run `cake compile` to compile our code and any changes we've made
-1. Run `npm test` to run the tests
+1. Run `cake test` to run the tests
 	1. There are several types of tests that run, the most common is the rendering test, which compares files inside `test/out` to `test/out-expected`
 1. Sometimes you'll also want to test your changes against our supported plugins, to do this:
 	1. Clone our the [docpad-extras](https://github.com/bevry/docpad-extras) repository and cd into it: `git clone https://github.com/bevry/docpad-extras.git; cd docpad-extras`
-	1. Install the dependencies: `npm install`
+	1. Install the dependencies: `cake install`
 	1. Make your docpad setup available: `npm link docpad`
-	1. Clone out the plugins: `npm run-script clone`
+	1. Clone out the plugins: `cake clone`
-	1. Test the plugins: `npm test`
+	1. Test the plugins: `cake test`

 ## Publishing

 To publish a new version:

-1. Pull in the latest changes from the master and dev branches
+1. Pull in the latest changes from the `master` branch
 1. Make sure the tests work, if your publishing a new docpad verison also make sure the [docpad-extras](https://github.com/bevry/docpad-extras) tests work
 1. Add an entry to the changelog following the format of the previous entries, an example of this is: